MeiramSh/gate-tracker/README.md

 Once the webserver gets the status of the gate from the microcontroller it sends a push notification for the subscribed users.

-While this system is simple, the idea can be extended to much featureful application.
+While this system is simple, the _idea_ can be extended to much greater and featureful application.
 The API could be extended so that we could close and open the gate remotely via the web application.
 Also, other than gates, we can use this system to monitor and control windows, electricity, heating,